Pop-psychology materials refer to

 They

-can't, unless they com-mit to
+can't, unless they commit to

-personal recovery from false-self wounds;
+recovery from psychological wounds;

 Complaining and